 EXE files are different from BAT files since they contain executable binary data rather than plain text commands.
 They are stored in the Portable Executable (PE) format.
 The EXE file format includes various headers and sections that tell Windows how to run a program.
 Some portions of an EXE file may contain program code while others may contain resource data.

-What the limitation of bat to exe conversion?
+What are the disadvantages of converting bat to exe?

-- After compilation batch script become a binary file, so you not longer use any text from it.
-For example, you can not use "type %0" command to show batch source.
+- After compilation, the batch script becomes a binary file, so you can no longer use any text from it.
+For example, you cannot use the "type %0" command to display the source of a batch script.

-- All batch scripts executed by a single system process "cmd.exe", so they can exchange environment variables.
-Every EXE file executed in separate system process and this exchange not allowed.
-You can only use return code.
+- All batch scripts are executed in the same system process "cmd.exe", so they can exchange environment variables.
+Each EXE file is executed in a separate system process and such exchange is not allowed.
+Only the return code can be used.